FrenzelGmbH/qlik/README.md

 VERSIONING -- this will hold all config files that will be managed within versioning tools like git
 ```

+## Setup

+After you have cloned or downloaded the template, pls. go to the folder:

+ADMIN > COMMON > 00 CONFIG

+and edit the CONF_PATHS to set the correct "varProjectRoot".
+Default is "d:/qlikview/".

 ## Author

 Frenzel GmbH